SKYLINES FARM

 Payment Terms

-Advance payment required.
-50% nonrefundable deposit to hold your reservation, with the balance due on the first day of Immersion.
+50% nonrefundable deposit to hold your reservation, with the balance due before the first day of your Immersion.
 PayPal or personal checks are gladly accepted.
+Please contact me to confirm availability before sending any payment.

 Getting Here